Self-Supervised Vision-Based Detection of the Active Speaker as Support for Socially-Aware Language Acquisition: Experiments

 {\ensuremath \text{wacc}} {\ensuremath \text{tp}} {\ensuremath \text{fp}} {\ensuremath \text{tn}} {\ensuremath \text{fn}}

 where $\tp$, $\fp$, $\tn$, and $\fn$ are the number of true positives, false positives, true negatives and false negatives, respectively.

-As a consequence, regardless of the actual class distribution in the test set (which is in general different for each subject), the baseline chance performance using this metric is always 50\%.
-Although this metric allows us to more easily compare results between different subjects and methods, it is a very conservative measure of performance.
-For example, if in 100 frames, 98 belong to the active class and 2 to the inactive class, a method that classifies all frames as active will have $\acc = \frac{100}{2} \times \left[\frac{98}{98+0} + \frac{0}{2+0}\right] = 50\%$.
-We come back to this point when we discuss the results.
+As a consequence, regardless of the actual class distribution in the test set (which is in general different for each participant), the baseline chance performance using this metric is always 50\%.
+Although this metric allows an easy comparison of results between different participants and methods, it is a very conservative measure of performance (Section~\ref{sec:metric}).